 Under Basel III pillar 3, certain disclosures are required, and these disclosures will be made available on the Bank's website www.saib.com.sa as required by SAMA.
+Additional qualitative disclosures will be included in the Group's Annual Report.
 Such disclosures are not subject to review or audit by the external auditors.